-This course is to be taken by majors in the senior year.
+Minimum Credits: 3 Maximum Credits: 3 This course is to be taken by majors in the senior year.
 It will presume a basic knowledge of historical information and technique.
 Utilizing a research seminar format, students will develop a substantial group or individual research project.
 Following discussion and revision, they will complete this research project.
 The project will be presented to the seminar in both written and oral form.
+Academic Career: Undergraduate Course Component: Seminar Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: HIST 1010 LVL: Junior or greater

+HIST 1969 - STUDY ABROAD CONFLICT & PEACEBUILDING IN IRELAND & NORTHERN IRELAND

+Minimum Credits: 1

+Maximum Credits: 1

-HIST 1969 - STUDY ABROAD CONFLICT & PEACEBUILDING IN IRELAND & NORTHERN IRELAND development of the Irish state, the rise of conflict during the Troubles in Northern Ireland between the 1960s and 1990s, and finally the establishment of a peace process and system of governance from the 1990s to present.
+This course explores the sources and development of conflict and subsequent peace-building in Ireland and Northern Ireland.
+The focus is on the development of the Irish state, the rise of conflict during the Troubles in Northern Ireland between the 1960s and 1990s, and finally the establishment of a peace process and system of governance from the 1990s to present.
 The course includes a one week study abroad component in Ireland and Northern Ireland during Spring Break.

-Academic Career: Undergraduate Course Component: Directed Studies Grade Component: LG/SNC Elective Basis
+Academic Career: Undergraduate

+Course Component: Directed Studies

+Grade Component: LG/SNC Elective Basis